• Skip to main content

-This is because a double top pattern signifies that bulls are having trouble pushing the price past the prior high.
+This is because a double top signifies that bulls are having trouble pushing the price past the prior high.
+In theory, this makes some sense.
+The more difficulty a stock has of breaking through resistance the more chance it has of falling further.

-In this article, we come up with a definition for the double top, code it up and test the pattern on some historical data.
+In this article, we come up with a concrete definition for the double top, code it and test the pattern on some historical data.

 Before we go any further it’s important to think about what a double top actually is and how we can write it into code.